 Northern Frederick County is home to three historic covered bridges.
 All three bridges are listed on the National Park Service’s National Register of Historic Places.
-The Utica Mills, Loy’s Station, and Roddy Road covered bridges all cross streams in northern Frederick County, within twelve miles of one another.
+The Utica, Loy’s Station, and Roddy Road covered bridges all cross streams in northern Frederick County, within twelve miles of one another.
 Besides their beauty, the bridges are also structurally interesting, as all three have different truss systems (which is what keeps a bridge standing).
 Click here for details about each bridge.

 These three bridges have a weight restriction of 30,000 lbs.
-Roddy Road covered bridge is posted for 8 foot 6 inch height restriction and Utica Mills is posted for 9 foot 6 inches height restriction.
+Roddy Road covered bridge is posted for 8 foot 6 inch height restriction and Utica is posted for 9 foot 6 inches height restriction.
 Loy's Station is not posted for height.
 Use caution when viewing these bridges, these are narrow roadways and motorists may have difficultly seeing you.

 From Frederick City, the tour is approximately 33 miles long, roundtrip.
 Start the tour north of Frederick at the junction of US15 (Catoctin Mountain Highway) and Old Frederick Road.
 Turn right (east side of US15) onto Old Frederick Road.
-Drive 1.5 miles and make a left onto Utica Road, to Utica Mills Covered bridge.
+Drive 1.5 miles and make a left onto Utica Road, to Utica Covered bridge.

 Return to Old Frederick Road and make a left onto Old Frederick Road.
 Drive 3.9 miles to a stop sign.
 (Just before the stop sign you will see a sign indicating that you are now in Creagerstown.)
 At the stop sign make a left onto MD550.
 Drive 0.4 miles and make a right onto Old Frederick Road.
 Travel 2 miles and make a left into the parking lot of Loy’s Station Park.